 1958 Havana Trader Vic’s Mai Tai

-This recipe is noteworthy in that it is an early documented reference to the use of St. James Rum from Martinique, a Rhum Agricole that was significantly different than the Jamaican rums that had been traditionally called for up to that point.
+This recipe is noteworthy in that it is an early documented reference to the use of St. James Rum from Martinique and one of the earliest contemporaneous recipes for a Mai Tai from any source.
+St. James claims to have always used sugar cane juice in their distillate, making this possibly a Rhum Agricole that would have been significantly different than the Jamaican rums that had been traditionally called for up to that point.
+There’s certainly other evidence that says that St. James made molasses-based rhums for the export market.
+So as with many things Mai Tai you can never be 100% certain.

 The Jamaican rum called for here is a Trader Vic’s branded rum, aged 15 years.
 This rum is different than the Myers’s Planters Punch rum that just two years earlier Trader Vic himself described as the rum used in the Mai Tai at the Royal Hawaiian Hotel and at Trader Vic’s locations on the mainland.
 See: 1956 Mai Tai.